Loading SVG, SvgDocument, and VectorDrawable

 • CreateFromVectorDrawable(...)

-Avalonia resource loading
+Avalonia resource and document loading

 using Avalonia.Svg.Skia;